soywod/react-pin-field/README.md

 ### Style

-React pin field follows the [ABEM convention](https://css-tricks.com/abem-useful-adaptation-bem/).
+React PIN field follows the [ABEM convention](https://css-tricks.com/abem-useful-adaptation-bem/).
 Each input has a class named `a-reactPinField__input`, plus:

   - `-{index}` where index is the position of the input.
 Eg: `-0` for the first input, `-2` for the third etc.